bugfender/BugfenderSDK-iOS/README.md

     [BugFender activateLogger:@"XCwWtq3uBX7hPLbe"];

-    // Optionally, you can get the Device Idnetifier NSString *remoteLoggerDeviceIdentifier = [BugFender deviceIdentifier];
+    // Optionally, you can get the Device Idnetifier NSString *bugFenderDeviceIdentifier = [BugFender deviceIdentifier];

     return YES;
 }
 ```

 Optionally, you can get the device identifier used by the Bug Fender in order to display it in the Settings bundle for example.
-This device identifeir wil be used to recognize the device in the Bug Fender admin website.
+This device identifeir will be used to recognize the device in the Bug Fender admin website.

 ## Writing Logs